tazzaoui/golb/src/web_crawler.md

 ---
-Author: Taha Azzaoui
+author: Taha Azzaoui
-Date: Jul 1, 2018
+date: 2018-07-01
-Title: Writing a Web Crawler
+title: Writing a Web Crawler
+categories:
+    - web
+    - information-retrieval
 ---

 ### The Internet as a Directed Graph